 Vitamins B6, B9, B12 are obtained from what we eat, but many people have a mutation in one of the genes related with the metabolism of these vitamins.
 Simply explained, after consumption these vitamins still need to be activated in the body through a few metabolic reactions.
 After numerous genetic analysis, we found that half of the world population has problems with the metabolic reactions and the activation of the vitamins is decreased.
 This further leads to an inefficient methylation process.

 FOLIC ACID AND L-5-MTHF ARE NOT THE SAME THING.
-FOLIC ACID IS NOT BIOLOGICAL ACTIVE, IT HAS TO BE CONVERTED TO L-5-MTHF IN THE BODY.
+FOLIC ACID IS NOT BIOLOGICALLY ACTIVE, IT HAS TO BE CONVERTED TO L-5-MTHF IN THE BODY.

 If you have a blood test to check for your vitamin levels in plasma, it can show high levels of folic acid, but this does not mean that you have a sufficient amount of the active form of the vitamin L-5-MTHF.
 If your body does not convert the folic acid to L-5-MTHF, it is not available to do its job, which really means you have a vitamin deficiency, but it is not detected in the blood analysis.